Anish-1101-lab/personal_website-Anish/README.md

-Anish Sathyanarayanan - Portfolio Readme
+\# 🧑‍💻 Anish Sathyanarayanan – Portfolio

-This repository hosts the code for my personal portfolio, presented as a unique terminal-based website.
-It's designed to showcase my skills, interests, and provide ways to get in touch.
+Welcome to the codebase for my \*\*personal portfolio\*\*, crafted as a \*\*terminal-based interactive website\*\*.
+This project reflects my passion for clean interfaces, the command line, and delivering a distinctive developer experience.

+\---

-💻 The Terminal Interface
+\## 💻 Terminal Interface

-My portfolio website offers a unique, interactive experience through a terminal-based interface.
-This design reflects my enthusiasm for the command line and provides a distinctive way to explore my profile.
+My portfolio is not a typical webpage — it’s a \*\*fully interactive terminal UI\*\*!
+It mimics the command-line environment, offering a unique way to navigate and explore who I am.

+This design choice mirrors my enthusiasm for minimal, keyboard-driven interfaces and sets my portfolio apart.

+\---

-How to Interact:
+\## 🚀 How to Interact

-Upon visiting the website, you'll be greeted with a terminal prompt.
-To navigate and learn more about me, you can use a set of commands.
-To get started and see the available commands, simply type help and press Enter.
+Upon visiting the website, you'll be welcomed with a terminal prompt.

+To get started, type:

+\`\`\`bash

+help

+This command will list all available options and ways to interact with the portfolio.
+Feel free to explore, run commands, and get to know me through the terminal.

-Built with ❤️ by Anish Sathyanarayanan
+🧠 Built with ❤️ by Anish Sathyanarayanan